-Support for Parents / Carers in Developing Learners' Social, Emotional and Behavioural Skills
+Support for Parents / Carers in Developing Children's Social, Emotional and Behavioural Skills

-- As part of the School's Open Door Policy all staff are willing to talk to parents and give guidance and advice to help with behaviour management; - Further advice can be obtained from the SENDCO / Headteacher who can meet with parents and make referrals to the School Nurse, Educational Psychology and the Parent Support Partner.
+- As part of the School's Open Door Policy all staff are willing to talk to parents and give guidance and advice to help with behaviour management; - Further advice can be obtained from the SENDCO / Headteacher who can meet with parents and make referrals to the School Health, Educational Psychology, Counselling, Emotional Wellbeing and Behaviour Service and the Parent Support Partner.
 All referrals are made with the agreement of parents / carers; - School can facilitate access to a number of externally provided courses specifically for parents to support with behaviour strategies at home.